Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-\subsection{Validating the discrete $\mu$-NDAE model}
+\subsection{Validating the Discrete $\mu$-NDAE Model}

 We now move forward with validating the approximate $\mu$-NDAE system.
 The validity of such approach is demonstrated for the three case systems by choosing different values for $\mu$ over a range of $\mu = \{10^{-2}, 10^{-9}\}$.
-We note that for any $\mu< 10^{-2}$ the $\mu$-NDAE system does not converge to a solution, i.e, the power balance equations are not satisfied.
-That means for any value that is less than $\mu< 10^{-2}$, the simulation is unstable.
+We note that for any $\mu> 10^{-2}$, the system does not converge to a solution; that is, the power balance equations are not satisfied.
+Thus, numerical instability in the simulation becomes evident for any value greater than $\mu= 10^{-2}$.
+The lower-bound with a value of $\mu= 10^{-9}$ is chosen for practical considerations in numerical computations.
+For any value smaller than $\mu=10^{-9}$, issues in rounding errors due to machine precision might become evident.
+This results from computing the environment's machine epsilon and floating point precision.

-The $\mr{RSME}$ of the $\mu$-NDAE model over time period $t$ that is calculated by considering $\m{{x}}_{k}$ corresponding to the NDAE system and $\m{\tilde{x}}_{k}$ to the $\mu$-NDAE system.
-The $\mr{RMSE}$ for the different cases and for each of the discretization methods over the range $\mu$ values is depicted in Fig.~\ref{fig:disc-mu}.
-It can be seen that the $\mu$-NDAE system approximates the NDAE with a relatively small error and this error tends to decrease as $\mu$ approaches zero, which is intuitive since with $\mu$ reaching zero we go back to having a NDAE.
-From Fig.~\ref{fig:disc-mu} one can discern that the $\mr{RSME}$ becomes less than $10^{-3}$ when $\mu$ reaches $10^{-6}$ for the different discretization methods, in particular, that of TI where it has an asymptotic behavior when $\mu \geq 10^{-6}$.
-We note that, there is an approximately linear relation between the value of $\mu$ and the RMSE.
-This is evident in the BE and BDF cases, whereas it is asymptotically linear for TI case.
-This suggests that accuracy is directly related the value of $\mu$.
-This means that the value of $\mu$ bounds the error on the resulting state trajectories under load/renewables disturbance, thus suggesting the following:
+The $\mr{RMSE}$ of the $\mu$-NDAE model over time period $t$ is computed by considering $\m{{x}}_{k}$ corresponding to the NDAE system and $\m{\tilde{x}}_{k}$ to the $\mu$-NDAE system.
+The $\mr{RMSE}$ for the different cases and for each of the discretization methods over the range of $\mu$ values is depicted in Fig.~\ref{fig:disc-mu}.
+It can be seen that the $\mu$-NDAE system approximates the NDAE with a relatively small error and this error tends to decrease as $\mu$ approaches zero, which is intuitive since with $\mu$ reaching zero, the system reverts back to a NDAE representation.
+From Fig.~\ref{fig:disc-mu} one can discern that the $\mr{RMSE}$ becomes less than $10^{-3}$ when $\mu$ reaches $10^{-6}$ for the different discretization methods, in particular, for that of TI it exhibits an asymptotic behavior when $\mu \geq 10^{-6}$.
+The accuracy of the proposed $\mu$-NDAE model has a clear relation with the value of $\mu$ chosen.
+The trends for each discretization method as depicted in Fig.~\ref{fig:disc-mu} show that the choice of discretization method affects the accuracy of the simulation.
+The mathematical relation between $\mu$ and the RMSE also depends on the NR accuracy; it can therefore be controlled from within the NR iteration tolerance.
+We note that there is an approximately linear relation between the value of $\mu$ and the RMSE.
+The mathematical proof of such relation is outside the scope of this paper.